 Contact the Issuer

 If you want to cash a check that's more than a few months old, contact the issuer.
 Especially if the check was written by a friend or family member, it's courteous to let the issuer know that you're cashing it.
 If the checking account holder keeps a low balance and has forgotten about the check, cashing it could put him into the red.
-This would be embarrassing for the payer and could be costly for both of you.
-Market Watch points out that your bank could also charge you a returned check fee if the check bounces.
+This would be embarrassing for the payer and could be costly for both of you: Your bank could charge you a returned check fee if the check bounces.

 Get It Reissued